What is IDAC?

 The aim of the project is to replace the current Identity Access Management (IAM) solution KIMKAT with IDAC in order to

-- Become compliant with the requirements of the EU’s General Data Protection Regulation (GDPR)
+- Become compliant with the requirements of the EU’s General Data Protection Regulation (GDPR).
+Read more about GDPR at KI.

 - Reduce the manual administrative burden.